KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 - Since 2012, deep convolutional neural networks (convnets) have become the go-to algorithm for all computer vision tasks;

-- Deep learning has also found applications in many other types of problems, such as natural-language processing.!
+- Deep learning has also found applications in many other types of problems, such as natural-language processing.

 #### 1.2.6 What makes deep learning different